 In the Materials palette, I will select a blue for the foreground.
 This will allow me to use the left-click on the mouse to brush over the surface.
 The Change to Target tool will paint over all the pixels but will replace them based on the brightness of the source.
 This means that the white pixels will likely stay white, and the black will stay black but everything in-between will be treated as if it were greyscaled.

 As you can see, the darker pixels became darker blues, and the lighter ones are still matching the lightness.
 Notice, however, that whether the pixels were red or orange, the Change to Target brush will cover them all.
-This is why this technique might not work too well on a very busy multicolored pattern unless you want the tedious task of painting tiny sections at the time or unless you want to turn it into a monochrome pattern.
+This is why this technique might not work too well on a very busy multicolored pattern.
+That is, unless you want the tedious task of painting tiny sections at the time or unless you want to turn it into a monochrome pattern.

 Unlike other tools, you have no way to "unerase" if you go over the edge.
-This means that you have to be very careful and reduce the size of the brush tip when you get in tricky sections.
+This means that you have to be very careful and reduce the size of the brush tip when you get into tricky sections.
 Another way to avoid going over the edge is to make a selection where it is risky.
 Then, you just brush over the selection.

 And now, we have our dress in a different color.

 In this example, I purposefully left the flowers in their original colors, just to keep some interest.
 Brushing over them would have made everything too monochrome, in my opinion, but that is just a personal preference.